brookehus/cfp-to-jpz/README.md

 python cfp-to-jpz [name of your cfp file]
 ```

 Do you use this software?
 Have anything to say about it?
-Log an issue or DM me on [Twitter](https://twitter.com/xandraladee).
+Log an issue or dm me on Discord at xoxandra.